zelalembelay95-lab/cbe-leave-utilization/README.md

 - The app **auto-builds the weekly report** in your existing Excel layout (S.N, ID, Name, Sector/Division, Department/Unit, Position, Days, Start, End, Total).
 - Weekly reports **roll up into a monthly report** automatically — no manual copy-paste.
-- The app tracks each employee's **annual leave balance**: entitlement (set by HR) − leave actually taken, what will **expire in December** (Ethiopian annual leave has no carry-over), and the resulting net balance — showing **0** for anyone who used up all their leave by year end.
+- The app tracks each employee's **leave balance directly from HR's export**: net leave accrual to date, and what portion of it will **expire on December 31** if unused (Ethiopian annual leave has no carry-over) — automatically reduced further by any leave submitted through the app since that export.
 - Four roles: **Admin**, **Manager** (read-only oversight), **Team Leader** (submits weekly leave), **Employee** (views their own leave & balance).
 - Visual style adapted from CBE's brand: deep purple + gold, serif display type for headings, clean data tables.